XToripuru/wird/README.md

 `cargo install wird`

 ## Work in progress
-Altough it compiles just fine there are still missing a lot of features, and it shouldn't be used in production yet
+Although it compiles just fine there are still missing a lot of features, and it shouldn't be used in production yet